timoho98/Trueforce-For-All/README.md

 **Logitech Trueforce-compatible haptics for any SimHub-supported game.**

-Logitech ships Trueforce for only a handful of officially-supported titles.
+Logitech ships Trueforce for only a limited number of officially-supported titles.
 This plugin makes it work everywhere SimHub does.
 Built on top of the wire protocol reverse-engineered by the [mescon Linux driver project][mescon].